The Secret War of Lisa Simpson: Plot

-After a day watching mind-numbing videos in class, Lisa worries that her education is not challenging enough.
 Bart's class goes on a field trip to the Springfield Police Department, where Bart finds a room with several megaphones.
 By placing them all end-to-end and speaking into one, he amplifies his voice enough to create a sonic shock wave that shatters all the glass in Springfield.
 Chief Wiggum suggests sending Bart to military school to correct his behavior.
-Under the ruse they are going to Disneyland, Homer and Marge drive the kids to Rommelwood Military School; while visiting a poetry class, Lisa decides to enroll as well in order to experience the challenge she seeks.
-Homer and Marge reluctantly agree to her plan and depart, ignoring Bart's pleas to let him come home.
+After a day watching mind-numbing videos in class, Lisa worries that her education is not challenging enough.
+Under the trick they are going to Disneyland, Homer and Marge drive the kids to Rommelwood Military School; while visiting a poetry class, Lisa decides to enroll as well in order to experience the challenge she seeks.
+Homer and Marge reluctantly agree to her plan and depart, refusing Bart's pleas to let him come home.

 As the school's first female cadet, Lisa is assigned a barracks to herself, angering the corps of cadets.
 After she and Bart endure hazing, Bart is eventually accepted by the other cadets and distances himself from his sister.
-Lonely, Lisa considers going home, but decides to see it through.
+Lonely & realizing her mistake, Lisa considers going home, but decides to see it through to the end.
 As the school year comes to a close, the Commandant reveals the final test for the students: the "Eliminator", a hand-over-hand crawl across a rope suspended high above thorn bushes.
 Lisa fears she will not be able to complete the task, but Bart helps her train in secret.

 On the day of the test, Lisa is the last to cross the Eliminator.
 She loses her grip on the rope and is in danger of falling as the cadets jeer her, but Bart cheers her on and she successfully completes the task.
 The other cadets vow to make the rest of the semester unbearable for Bart, but realize that their graduation ceremony is only three hours away.
 The Commandant awards Lisa a medal engraved "For Satisfactory Completion of the Second Grade".
-Homer and Marge again promise to take her and Bart to Disneyland, but instead drive them to a dentist's office.
+Homer and Marge drive Lisa and Bart to the dentist's office, once again under the prank of supposedly going to Disneyland.